grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

 ## Example 1: **sandwich**

+**UPDATE (2021-06-21):** You can now automate all of the steps that I show below with a _single_ line of code in the new version(s) of **modelsummary**.
+See [here](https://twitter.com/grant_mcdermott/status/1384366974558347267).

 To the best of my knowledge, on-the-fly SE adjustment was introduced to R by the [**sandwich**](http://sandwich.r-forge.r-project.org/) package ([@Achim Zeilles](https://twitter.com/AchimZeileis) et al.) This package has been around for well over a decade and is incredibly versatile, providing an object-orientated framework for recomputing variance-covariance (VCOV) matrix estimators &mdash; and thus SEs &mdash; for a wide array of model objects and classes.
 At the same time, **sandwich** just recently got its [own website](http://sandwich.r-forge.r-project.org/) to coincide with some cool new features.
 So it's worth exploring what that means for a modern empirical workflow.
 In the code that follows, I'm going to borrow liberally from the [introductory vignette](http://sandwich.r-forge.r-project.org/articles/sandwich.html#illustrations-1).
-But I'll also tack on some additional tips and tricks that I use in my own workflow. (**UPDATE:** The vignette has now been [updated](http://sandwich.r-forge.r-project.org/news/#sandwich-3-0-1-unreleased) to include some of the suggestions from this post.
+But I'll also tack on some additional tips and tricks that I use in my own workflow. (**UPDATE (2020-08-23):** The vignette has now been [updated](http://sandwich.r-forge.r-project.org/news/#sandwich-3-0-1-unreleased) to include some of the suggestions from this post.
 Thanks Achim!)

 Let's start by running a simple linear regression on some sample data; namely, the "PetersenCL" dataset that comes bundled with the package.